 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company, as defined in Rule 12b-2 of the Act.
-Large accelerated filer o, Non-accelerated filer o, Smaller reporting company o
+Large accelerated filer Q, Accelerated filer o, Non-accelerated filer o, Smaller reporting company o

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes ${

-m O}$ No ${
+Yes ${\rm O}$ No ${\rm Q}$

-m Q}$